SITES Röbäcksdalen

 Access to data

 All data that is gathered within the infrastructure can also be made available for researchers.
-Most of the data is continuously collected data, data from feeding trials, climate/weather data, soil data, data from water samples of runoff-water, data from the catchment area around the station as well as GIS data and data from different long-term-trials.
+Most of the data is continuously collected, including data from feeding trials, climate/weather data, soil data, data from water samples of runoff-water, data from the catchment area around the station, GIS data, and data from different long-term trials.

 Facts:

 Röbäcksdalen is part of two thematic programs within SITES; Spectral and Water.
-In SITES Spectral we continously collect spectral data from our fields using masts and drones equipped with spectral cameras.
+In SITES Spectral we continously collect spectral data from our fields using masts and drones equipped with spectral cameras and sensors.
 Within SITES Water we take water samples from the Degernäs creek that flows through our fields.